paralin/charlie/DESIGN.md

 Need some way to verify the initial command module before loading it.
 This is hard because it might change.

+# SAVE FILE

+Identity and various other things stored in a save file next to the core.
+Save file is XOR shifted by the hard coded public key.

 # CORE MODULE SEQUENCE

 The core module has no functionality that can be swapped out at a later